A topic from the subject of Organic Chemistry in Chemistry.

 IR Spectroscopy:

-Identify the functional groups present in the unknown compound by matching the IR absorption peaks to known IR absorption frequencies.
+Analyze the IR spectrum.
+Identify the functional groups present in the unknown compound by comparing the observed absorption peaks (wavenumbers) and intensities to known correlations in spectral databases or textbooks.
+List the identified functional groups and their corresponding wavenumbers.

 NMR Spectroscopy: